f Block Elements on Periodic Table

 Cerium, Gadolinium, and Lutetium

-f-block chemical elements like cerium, gadolinium, and Lutetium in the periodic table contain one electron in 5d orbital with atomic numbers 58, 64, and 87.
+f-block chemical elements like cerium, gadolinium, and Lutetium in the periodic table contain one electron in a 5d orbital with atomic numbers 58, 64, and 87.
 Therefore, the electron configuration of cerium, gadolinium, and lutetium is outside of the general electronic configuration.
 Because electrons of similar spin developed an exchange interaction which leads to stabilizing the system.

 The f-electrons of similar spin, repulsion is less by an amount called the exchange energy of an electron.
 But the greater the number of f-electrons with parallel spins the greater of exchanged interaction and greater stability.
-This is the basis of Hound’s rules and uses to derive the electronic arrangement of Cerium, Gadolinium, and Lutetium.
+This is the basis of Hound’s rules and is used to derive the electronic arrangement of Cerium, Gadolinium, and Lutetium.

 Electronic Configuration of Cerium